YOURLS/website/src/development/plugins.md

 ## Coding Guidelines Or Die

 - Prefix everything.
 Function names, global variables, classes, option names, everything should be uniquely prefixed to avoid conflict with another plugin or, worse, YOURLS' core.
-The best naming scheme to date is `nick_project_meaningful_stuff` (eg `ozh_pingfm_add_more_cheese`, `joe_captcha_validate_input`, etc..)
+The best naming scheme to date is `nick_project_meaningful_stuff` (eg `ozh_pingfm_add_more_cheese`, `joe_captcha_validate_input`, etc.)
 - Corollary: you **must not** use `yourls_` as a prefix.
 This is for core functions only.
 - Code your plugin against the dev version.
 It'll be easier for you to follow code development and request inclusions of any missing hook
 - Code with `define( 'YOURLS_DEBUG', true );` in your `config.php` to catch PHP notices and coding mistakes soon